UC San Francisco Study Suggests Masks Do Protect Wearer From Contracting Coronavirus

 “This paper is putting together all the data of why we think masks protect you,” she said.

-Gandhi added that an important takeaway from the study is the, if people experience less severe symptoms of COVID-19 because they wore masks, the population will achieve herd immunity more quickly.
+Gandhi added that an important takeaway from the study is that if people experience less severe symptoms of COVID-19 because they wore masks, the population will achieve herd immunity more quickly.

 The report will be published in the Journal of General Internal Medicine in July.